chirpstack/chirpstack-gateway-os/docs/content/use/monitoring.md

 # Service monitoring

-LoRa Gateway OS uses [Monit](https://mmonit.com/monit/) for monitoring the LoRa Server services.
+ChirpStack Gateway OS uses [Monit](https://mmonit.com/monit/) for monitoring the ChirpStack components.
 It will periodically check if the configured services are still running and if not, re-try to start them.
 It also allows for monitoring the usage of resources (e.g. memory, cpu) and restart services after a configured threshold.
 Please refer to the